 The year 2003 marked a milestone in the competition with the retirement of Iowa debate coach Harold Keller, affectionately known as “Mr. Congress.”
 As the National Clerk of the Congress since 1978, Keller has played a major role in planning and implementing Student Congress for 25 years.
 He prints and distributes legislation, organizes the chambers, supervises judging and scoring, and records and checks the results.

-Billy Tate, the NFL national president, said, "No person has done more to promote and improve NFL Stennis Student Congress as an event that Harold Keller."
-James Copeland, the NFL national secretary, stated, "Harold is directly responsible for the expansion of Congress to 16 Chambers, the semifinals, the National Student Congress Rule Book, the format to select champions and the upgrading of Congress awards."
+The late Billy Tate, then president of the National Speech and Debate Association, said at the time, “No person has done more to promote and improve the Stennis Student Congress as an event than Harold Keller.”
+James Copeland, the national secretary, stated, “Harold is directly responsible for the expansion of Congress to 16 Chambers, the semifinals, the National Student Congress Rule Book, the format to select champions and the upgrading of Congress awards.”
 The Stennis Center for Public Service established the Harold Keller Public Service Leadership Award to honor this long-time leader of the Stennis Student Congress.
-The award that pays tribute to Keller's long-time support recognizes an individual who has successfully applied lessons learned through Student Congress to become an effective leader in public service.
-It is awarded annually at the National Forensic League Tournament.
+The award that pays tribute to Keller’s long-time support recognizes an individual who has successfully applied lessons learned through Student Congress to become an effective leader in public service.
+It is awarded annually at the National Speech and Debate Tournament.